TXL Wire vs GXL Wire

 |Weight of 18 AWG||6.9 lbs/MFT||8.0 lbs/MFT|

-If you’re unsure about what cable you’ll need in order to meet the needs of your application, consult with one of Allied’s knowledgeable sales reps by submitting an RFQ.
-Visit our website to learn more about TXL automotive wire vs GXL automotive wire.
+Allied Wire and Cable also carries SXL wire as well as many PVC primary wires.
+If you’re unsure about what cable you need for the needs of your application, consult with one of Allied’s knowledgeable sales reps by submitting an RFQ.
+You can also view our entire automotive wire catalog to see our stock of battery cables, speaker wire, and brake cable.